 The new control software on the U of T FTS worked well.
-Housekeeping data are shown in Figures 4.13, 4.14, 4.15 and 4.16.
-The housekeeping data were useful during the flight, giving us constant information about the status of the instrument, and even information about the direction in which the payload was facing, by noting increases in temperature as the sunlight was incident upon the preamplifier (which is near the front of the instrument) and the power supply (which is at the back of the instrument); see Figure 4.14.
+Housekeeping data are shown in Figures 4.9, 4.10, 4.11 and 4.12.
+The housekeeping data were useful during the flight, giving us constant information about the status of the instrument, and even information about the direction in which the payload was facing, by noting increases in temperature as the sunlight was incident upon the preamplifier (which is near the front of the instrument) and the power supply (which is at the back of the instrument).
+See Figure 4.10.
 We monitored the voltages, temperatures and laser status constantly, and the instrument performed optimally in the low-pressure environment.
-The temperatures dip below $-40^{\circ}$ C during the ascent through the tropopause, but remain between +10 and $+55^{\circ}$ C once the float height is reached.
+The temperatures dip below -40° C during the ascent through the tropopause, but remain between +10and $+55^{\circ}$ C once the float height was reached.
 The voltages were constant throughout the flight, and the housekeeping data showed the expected signals.
 The laser heater cycles to maintain the laser temperature stability, and is constant when the spectra were recorded.
 The laser intensity was also constant when the spectra were recorded.
 One extra spectrum that could have been recorded during this period was lost to misalignments in the scanning mirror that were not compensated for by the dynamic alignment system.
 This is possibly due to a small misalignment in the laser detector board or low laser intensity.
-The sun azimuth and elevation signals are the voltages sent to the delta-tracker pen motors, and the period of time during which the suntracker was able to lock onto the sun is evident from Figure 4.16.
+The sun azimuth and elevation signals are the voltages sent to the delta-tracker pen motors, and the period of time during which the suntracker was able to lock onto the sun is evident from Figure 4.12.
 (The gaps between sets of instrument status data are times when the centreburst, voltages, and temperatures are being recorded.
 This happens approximately once every 90 seconds.)

-Figure 4.11: InSb spectrum from MANTRA 2004 flight 1
+Figure 4.8: MCT Spectrum from MANTRA 2004 Flight 1